 GCIC staff and volunteers work together to prepare release requests to ICE for persons detained in the following detention centers:

-Apart from material support for the project (link to fundraiser), we rely on committed volunteers to support folks detained and their families.
-The BorderX project of Law Lab integrates volunteer legal assistance for completing parole requests, and seeks Spanish speakers and other supporters to get involved.
+Apart from material support for the project, we rely on committed volunteers to support folks detained and their families.
+The BorderX project of Innovation Law Lab integrates volunteer legal assistance for completing release requests to ICE, and seeks Spanish speakers and other supporters to get involved.
+Fill out the BorderX onboarding/application form if interested!